Summary

 Not at the moment.
 We may consider open sourcing the system or at least specific components in the future.

-The resource type classifier is in its infancy with some known limitations that we will incrementally improve.
+The resource parser is in its infancy with some known limitations that we will incrementally improve.

 Talkback is a rewrite of a tool from 2010-2012 by @volvent.
 The original version focused on leveraging social media to identify research and trends of vulnerabilities and also included a prototype for browsing trending infosec resources - a presentation on this can be found here.
 This is a new version by @lanjelot and @volvent with a revamped design to focus on technical resources and news.